A view of the gas in the Magellanic System as it would appear in the night sky.

 Prior Coursework

-Up to 7 credits numbered 700 or above from a UW–Madison undergraduate degree are allow to count toward the degree.
+Up to 7 credits in coursework numbered 700 or above from a UW–Madison undergraduate degree are allowed to count toward the degree.

-With program approval, students are allowed to count no more than 15 credits of coursework numbered 400 or above taken as a UW–Madison Special student.
-Coursework earned five or more years prior to admission to a master's is not allowed to satisfy requirements.
+With program approval, students are allowed to count no more than 15 credits of coursework numbered 400 or above taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master's is not allowed to satisfy requirements.

 Probation